Skip to content

 DDx as One Reference Runtime

 DDx is the reference runtime for HELIX’s own development.
-HELIX uses DDx for bead tracking, execute-loop dispatch, and execution evidence on its own work items.
+HELIX uses DDx for bead tracking, ddx work dispatch, and execution evidence on its own work items.
 This is HELIX-using-DDx, not HELIX-coupled-to-DDx — the same relationship any adopter has with their chosen runtime.

 The DDx adapter boundary is defined in CONTRACT-003.
 In brief: